cdfq384903/MonotonicOptimalBinning/README.md

 1. **lib_name** </br>
 Default: None </br>
 Suggestion: The library which will be loaded and print WoE bar chart via IV summary. </br>
 The lib_name argument defines the library which will be loaded and print WoE bar chart via IV summary.
 For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
-It means the getIvPerVar macro will load the TMPWOE(/home/u60021675/output) of WORK folder.
+It means the printWoeBarLineChart macro will load the TMPWOE(/home/u60021675/output) of WORK folder.

 2. **min_iv** </br>
 Default: None </br>
-Suggestion: The minimum IV print woe plot for iv constrain </br>
+Suggestion: The minimum threshold of information value.
+Usually set more higher than 0.1. </br>
+The min_iv argument defines the minimum threshold of information value.
+For example, in MainMonotonicFirstBining.sas script you can try 0.001.
+It means the printWoeBarLineChart macro will show result if IV higher than 0.001.

 #### Output
 The output of runing printWoeBarLineChart macro.
 It shows the variable of woe result under the min_iv constrain.